nicholasdille/container-slides/160_gitlab_ci/020_variables/ci.md

 ## CI variables

-XXX

-XXX also on group or instance level
+Stored securely in the GitLab server

+Injected into jobs at runtime

+Available in project-, group- and instance-level

 ### Hands-On

 1. Go to **Settings** > **CI/CD** and unfold **Variables**
-1. Create variable `AUTHOR` and set to a name of your choice
+1. Create variable `AUTHOR` and set to a value of your choice
 1. Update build command:

     ```bash